ThinkingJoules/snapgraph/README.md

 There are a couple ways to use.
 ```
 //To add a new base to the api chain:
-gbase.getConfig(cb,{path:'!B123'}) // if B123 was already mounted to this chain, it would return it't configs
+snap.getConfig(cb,{path:'!B123'}) // if B123 was already mounted to this chain, it would return it't configs

 //To get by context
-gbase.base('B123').nodeType('Items').getConfig(cb)
+snap.base('B123').nodeType('Items').getConfig(cb)

 //To get by path
 nodeID = '!B123#1t2o3$abcd'
-gbase.getConfig(cb,{path: nodeID, subID: 'forUI'}) //Will subscribe the nodeType config object
+snap.getConfig(cb,{path: nodeID, subID: 'forUI'}) //Will subscribe the nodeType config object
 ...
-gbase.kill('forUI') //config subs are not namespaced by path.
+snap.kill('forUI') //config subs are not namespaced by path.
 It is the only subscription that can killed without context.

 ```
 ________
-## **gbase chain - Import APIs -**
+## **snap chain - Import APIs -**
 ### importNewNodeType
 **importNewNodeType(*\*(tsv || array)*, *configObj*,*opts*, *cb*)**
-This api is for importing a new node type in to gbase, building the configs from the data.
+This api is for importing a new node type in to snap, building the configs from the data.

 tsv || array = should have a single header row for the properties on each node.
 Should be 2D `[[headerRow],[dataRow1],[dataRow2],etc]` configObj = for this nodeType (not any of the properties).
 For more info see [config options](#config-options).